adamkulawik/inqoo/ideas.md

 - How about writing a CV
 - TDD katas as homework - a LOT of them
 - Data structures and algorithms
+- On university basic programming/DB/algorithms course takes about 15 (times) x 2 (hours each) x 2 (lecture + workshop/exercises) = 60 hrs.
+We can use it as a timebox
+- Spring Core certification training lasts four full days, we can also use it as a guidance for timebox.
+Of course our Spring course must be more relaxed

 ## Interesting resources